 In 2010, I was awarded the status of Art Creator, and in 2013, the National Heritage Product Certificate.

 In 2014, I established the Ceramic Art Center in Lithuania - in Dukstai near Vilnius and installed wood-firing kiln “Karmazinu Anagama”.
 The Anagama kiln is an ancient type of pottery kiln brought to Japan from China via Korea in the 5th century.
 An Anagama works because the fire at one end produces a tremendous amount of ash and is drawn through the filled chamber toward the chimney.
-As the kiln heats up to temperatures approaching 1300°C - 1400°C the ash melts and creates a natural glaze covering the work.
-Currently, new "Buivydu Anagama" kiln is under construction and supposed to finished in 2022.
+In some 5 days and nights burning dozens cubic meters of pinewood, the kiln heats up to 1300°C - 1400°C, The ash of the burned wood melts and creates a natural glaze covering the ceramic surfaces.
+Currently, new "Buivydu Anagama" kiln is under construction and supposed to be finished in 2023.

 Please reserve a visit by calling +37061959106

 Beatrice's ceramic collection for interior, garden and table